 1982 and 1983 saw the coming to Maiden of singer Bruce Dickinson and drummer Nicko McBrain, momentous occasions in Maiden history which you can read all about here:

-By the release of Piece Of Mind the band had found their ultimate line-up and the world was theirs for the taking.
+By the release of Piece Of Mind in 1983 the band had found their ultimate line-up and the world was theirs for the taking.
 But what would the classic era of Iron Maiden have been without the twin guitars that are so essential to the band’s sound?

 Dave Murray was always Steve Harris’ first choice as lead guitarist, ever since the Maiden chief first heard him play.
 Whatever happened – Murray as the only guitarist, Murray partnered with one or even two others, Murray being fired from the band by singer Dennis Wilcock – Harris knew he wanted the blond guitarist in his band.
 Period.